TimHopg/obsidian/Pipex.md

 `cmd1 < input.txt | cmd2 > output.txt`
 Separate the commands by the pipe and work out what each side is doing. `input.txt` is being sent to the input of `cmd1` which is then being piped to the input of `cmd2` and `cmd2`'s output is being sent to `output.txt`.
 #### Here Document (heredoc)
 Allows the user to specify multiline input directly on the command line or script.
-Everything between the delimiters is inputed as text (usually EOF).
+Everything until the delimiter is inputed as text (usually EOF).
 ```SHELL
 cat << EOF
 line 1